Research&Teaching

 Current Research

-My current research focuses on evaluating factor retention methods for different types of data in large factor models.
-This project, conducted under the supervision of Prof. Xia was presented at IMPS 2025.
-I am currently preparing the manuscript, which is ready to submit.
+My current research focuses on evaluating factor retention methods for continuous and categorial data in large factor models.
+This project, conducted under the supervision of Prof. Yan Xia was presented at IMPS 2025 and NCME 2026.
+I am currently working on the manuscript and my Master thesis.

 A major challenge of this project involves conducting large-scale Monte Carlo simulations.
 To address this, I developed custom R code specifically designed to run SEM-based simulations efficiently on a Linux system.
 These simulations are executed on the High-Performance Computing (HPC) cluster at UIUC, which significantly accelerates computation(60x) and enables greater scalability.
 To support others working on similar projects, I am also writing a step-by-step tutorial on how to run Monte Carlo simulations for SEM in R from the Linux shell on HPC systems — available under the Code & Tutorials tab.

-• Wu, R., & Xia, Y. (2025, July).
+- Wu, R., & Xia, Y. (2025, July).
 Which factor retention method is best for large factor models?
 A simulation study comparing 15 techniques in the Large Factor Model.
-Poster presented at the International Annual Meeting of the Psychometric Society (IMPS), Minneapolis, MN.
+Poster presented at the International Annual Meeting of the Psychometric Society (IMPS 2025), Minneapolis, MN.

 Applied quantitative psychology in Real-World Contexts